toashiqur/Defect-Prediction-Using-RCLUV/index.md

   </dl>
   </html>

-# Running the RCLUV Extractor
-The RCLUV extractor is written in [TXL][txl-link].
-You need to have it installed on your machine.

 # Replication of the Study
 In our [report][thesis-link] we published the performance of the models developed using the [WEKA][weka-link] machine learning tool.
 We used WEKA version 3.8.
 The \*.arff data files provided in *Eclipse\Eclipse_filename_bug_RCLUV\\* and *GitHub\GitHub_filename_bug_RCLUV\\* can be used to train machine learning models in WEKA with the minimum effort.